The World’s Top 10 Low-Cost Airlines

-Considered the US’s largest domestic airline and the world’s largest low-cost carrier, it offers a point-to-point, non-stop route network for both leisure and business travelers.
+Considered the US’s largest domestic airline and the world’s largest low-cost carrier, it offers a point-to-point, non-stop route network for leisure and business travelers.
 Like IndiGo and Eurowings, Southwest doesn’t charge fees for flight rebooking, a critical aspect for passengers during COVID-19 times.
-Another additional advantage of Southwest, especially in comparison to all other low-cost airlines, is that the first two checked bags are free of charge.
+Another advantage of Southwest, especially in comparison to all other low-cost airlines, is that the first two checked bags are free of charge.
 One final characteristic of this airline is punctuality.

 #7 — Azul Brazilian Airlines

 Latin America has been one of the most impacted regions by the pandemic, including the financial aspect.
 Especially Brazil with the new COVID-19 mutation.
-However, to incentivize travelers to continue with their travel plans and not worry about their finances, they offer a unique business paying model under Uplift’s concept: Travel Now.
+However, to incentivize travelers to continue with travel plans and not worry about their finances, they offer a unique business paying model under Uplift’s concept: Travel Now.
 Pay Over Time, where travelers can pay for their flights at monthly rates.
 Of course, these benefits are subject to certain conditions.
 However, these payment methods open the window of opportunity for more travelers to retake their plans sooner than expected.
 Additionally, the airline is known for its free in-flight entertainment system, ample legroom, complimentary beverages and snacks, and a free bus service to key airports.